Hebrews 4

 The living word of God penetrates the inner person and exposes all before God's sight.

-12 For the word of God is living and active, and sharper than any two-edged sword, piercing even to the dividing of soul and spirit, of both joints and marrow, and is able to discern the thoughts and intentions of the heart.
+12 For the word of God is living and active.
+Sharper than any double-edged sword, it pierces even to dividing soul and spirit, joints and marrow.
+It judges the thoughts and intentions of the heart.

-13 There is no creature that is hidden from his sight, but all things are naked and laid open before the eyes of him to whom we must give an account.
+13 Nothing in all creation is hidden from God’s sight; everything is uncovered and exposed before the eyes of Him to whom we must give account.

 Jesus the great high priest sympathizes with weakness and gives mercy and grace to help in time of need.